 TECHNOLOGY BEST PRACTICES & SECURITY TIPS

-USF Information Technology has prepared a Microsoft Teams Meetings: Best Practices and Etiquette document for a business environment.
-Please refer to this PDF for learning more about being safe online; tips for setting up your audio, video, and environment; joining a meeting; and attending and participating in a meeting.
+USF Information Technology has prepared Microsoft Teams Meetings: Best Practices and Etiquette document.
+Please refer to this for learning more about being safe online; tips for setting up your audio, video, and environment; joining a meeting; and attending and participating in a meeting.

 According to Cyber Florida, the COVID-19 pandemic has led to significantly increased online activity with the bulk of business, government, and academic activities having to be conducted online.
 The resulting increase in online activity presents a significantly larger “attack surface” for cybercriminals and nation-states to exploit.
 Cyber Florida recommends taking these actions:

 - Update your computer operating system (such as Windows) and anti-virus regularly.
 Microsoft and anti-virus vendors are monitoring for COVID-19 malware and threats to release patches and updates to keep your computer safe. you should also set software applications, such as Microsoft Office (that’s different than your operating system), to auto-update whenever possible.
 Windows users can learn how to turn on auto-updates here: https://support.microsoft.com/enus/help/12373/windowsupdatefaq and Mac users can find out here: https://support.apple.com/guide/machelp/getmacosupdates-mchlpx1065/mac.